cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  * [Concept 2: Finding out where to report scams and online crimes](https://rac-concept-2.herokuapp.com/) *(May 2019)*
  * [Prototype 1: Reporting scams in a structured form](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1) *(July 2019)*
  * [Prototype 2: Reporting scams in an open form](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) *(August 2019)*

+## What we learned from speaking to victims of cybercrime and police

+In Alpha we listened to what people need in a reporting system by interviewing victims of cybercrime (including small- and medium-sized businesses and the general public) and police of jurisdiction (including frontline staff, sergeants, investigators, call takers and victim services).

+In total we spoke with 60 victims and 14 police.
+As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.

+We also began to understand reasons why victims don't report cybercrime:
+  - Victims feel embarrassed, ashamed, at fault
+  - Victims don’t know what their options are for reporting
+  - Victims had been disappointed or intimidated by law enforcement in the past

 ## What we learned from testing early concepts

 Early on, we built low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
 Here are a few of the insights we learned: